 News coverage of complications after plastic surgery often do not give the real story of what happened and why.
 Commonly, doctors who are not Board Certified by the American Board of Plastic Surgery, but who call themselves plastic surgeons or cosmetic surgeons, may be responsible for poor results.
-Dr. Karol Gutowski is a strong believer that patient safety must come first when considering a plastic surgery procedure.
-As such, Dr. Gutowski has authored and published many papers on patient safety, including the two below which were awarded Best Paper in Plastic Surgery in 2012.
+Our surgeons are strong believers that patient safety must come first when considering a plastic surgery procedure.
+As such, our surgeons have authored and published many papers on patient safety, including the two below which were awarded Best Paper in Plastic Surgery in 2012.

 Common Questions About Safe Plastic Surgery